FirelyTeam/firely-docs/simplifier/simplifierProjects.rst

 Guides
 ------
 The ``Guides`` tab shows all Implementation Guides for this project built in Simplifier.
 Click on the Guide or hit the ``Browse`` button to go to the Implementation Guide.
+Use the `IG-editor <simplifierIGeditor.html#implementation-guide-editor>`_ to create and edit Implementation Guides.

 Members
 -------
 On the ``Members`` tab you can find all project members and their role.
 This tab also offers a search option, allowing you to search for other members using their full name or username.
+Depending on your role in the project you can `add project members <simplifierProjects.html#add-project-members>`_ here.

 Log
 ---